 One common distinction, therefore, lies in the demographics of DBA students.
 Typically, DBA candidates are older professionals with substantial experience in their respective fields.
 Unlike PhD students, who are often in the early stages of their careers, DBA students bring a wealth of practical knowledge and industry insights to the table.
 While this extensive experience enriches the research process, it also presents challenges for supervisors, in terms of aligning academic rigour with real-world applicability.
 Indeed, striking a balance between theoretical depth and practical relevance is a crucial part of guiding DBA students.

-Motivations and time management
+Motivations and Time Management

 The part-time nature of DBA programmes also introduces time management challenges.
 Compared to the typical full-time PhD student, DBA students are characterised by a peaks-and-troughs working schedule.
 DBA students can also get promoted or moved to another division, or even country, during their studies.
 With students balancing professional responsibilities and research endeavours, DBA supervisors often need to adopt a flexible schedule, accommodating students’ irregular working hours and varying levels of availability.
 This demands a higher degree of empathy, communication and coordination to ensure that progress is steady and milestones are achieved within the extended timeframe of part-time study.